myst3r10us/.github/README.md

 - 🌐 Our website: https://myst3r10us.vercel.app/

 - 👨‍💻 Can see Write-ups?
   -  Sure!
-All of our writeups are stored here [https://myst3r10us.vercel.app/writeups](https://myst3r10us.vercel.app/writeups)
+All of our writeups are stored here: [https://myst3r10us.vercel.app/writeups](https://myst3r10us.vercel.app/writeups)

 - 📫 How to reach us?
   - **https://myst3r10us.vercel.app/contact**